NITHISHBV/NITHISHBV/README.md

 💼 Full Stack Developer with 1+ year of professional experience

-🏢 Currently working at JayBlues Technologies
+🏢 Currently working at Akuna Technologies

 💻 Experienced in building scalable, user-focused web applications